ntclark/PostScript/EnVisioNateSW_Renderer/rendererDemo/Readme.md

 windows application using the raw Windows API - the demo will also take the mysteries out of that.

 The intent of the demo, though, is to show you how to embed the Renderer Object onto a window and begin drawing graphics on it right away.
+"Embed" is not really the right word, you'll see what I mean.

 The demo is a simple Overlapped window, which is just a frame, a caption, and a client all rolled into one.